Live With Pets? Take These Steps to Reduce the Risk of Anyone Getting Sick

 Visit Greenlin Pet Resorts

 We know you work hard to keep your home safe and clean for your pet — and we want to be able to provide a clean and safe space for your furry friend when you need to be away.
-At all five of our convenient Greenlin Pet Resorts, located throughout central Pennsylvania, cleanliness is our standard.
+At all six of our convenient Greenlin Pet Resorts, located throughout central Pennsylvania, cleanliness is our standard.
 Whether your pet is staying with us for a short visit or a longer one, we make sure to provide clean water, fresh food, and clean environments for your four-legged companion.
 We also sanitize locations daily using CDC-recommended best practices.

 Whether you need dog daycare, pet boarding, or other services, we are here for you!
-Contact us today to meet our friendly staff or arrange a tour at any one of our five locations.
+Contact us today to meet our friendly staff or arrange a tour at any one of our six locations.
 We can’t wait to start making memories with your pet.